Nuvrei: Reception

-Kara Stokes and Michelle Lopez included Nuvrei's walnut cookie in Eater Portland's 2019 list of "Portland's Most Unforgettable Cookies".
-In her 2020 overview of "Worthy Portland Restaurants and Bars Super Close to Trimet Stations", the website's Brooke Jackson-Glidden wrote, "This pristine, charming bakery is the place to be for artful, crispy croissants of countless flavors, pretty little macarons, and one hell of a chewy walnut cookie."
-She also included Nuvrei in an overview of "Where to Get Breakfast and Brunch for Delivery or Takeout in Portland", published in 2020 during the COVID-19 pandemic.
-In 2021, the website's Michelle Lopez included the bakery in a list of "Where to Find Flaky, Crackly Croissants in Portland", and she and Jackson-Glidden included Nuvrei in a list of "Outstanding Bakeries in Portland and Beyond".
-Kara Stokes and Maya MacEvoy included Nuvrei in a 2022 list of "Where to Eat and Drink in Portland's Pearl District".
+Kara Stokes and Michelle Lopez included Nuvrei's walnut cookie in Eater Portland's 2019 list of Portland's "most unforgettable" cookies".
+In her 2020 overview of "worthy" eateries near TriMet stations, the website's Brooke Jackson-Glidden wrote, "This pristine, charming bakery is the place to be for artful, crispy croissants of countless flavors, pretty little macarons, and one hell of a chewy walnut cookie."
+She also included Nuvrei in an overview of recommended breakfast and brunch options for delivery or take-out in Portland, which was published in 2020 during the COVID-19 pandemic.
+In 2021, Lopez included the bakery in an overview of "where to find flaky, crackly croissants in Portland", and she and Jackson-Glidden included Nuvrei in a list of "outstanding" bakeries in the Portland metropolitan area.
+Kara Stokes and Maya MacEvoy included Nuvrei in a 2022 list of recommended eateries in the Pearl District.
+Lopez and Janey Wong included the business in Eater Portland's 2025 overview of the city's best bakeries.